Senior Equifax Executive Problems—Trouble With the Law

 On October 4, 2017, Equifax’s former CEO, Richard Smith (his retirement was reported by the New York Times on September 26, 2017) testified in front of the Senate Banking Committee for about three hours.
-Questioning including whether the company had notified consumers of the breach so they could take proactive steps to prevent consumer credit damage.
+Questioning included if the company had notified consumers of the breach so they could take proactive steps to prevent consumer credit damage.

-If Smith is on the receiving end of a lawsuit and loses, then the Board may very well vote to change its records and say they fired him for cause.
+If Smith is on the receiving end of a lawsuit and loses, the Board may very well vote to change its records and say they fired him for cause.

-As for how the Equifax data breach happened, Ars Technica reports it was a two-month old security patch which was not installed.
-This patch was intended to fix a critical web application bug.
+As for how the Equifax data breach happened, Ars Technica reports no one installed a two-month old security patch.
+This patch was to fix a critical web application bug.
 Why was Equifax hacked?
 It was to get at their valuable private data on hundreds of millions of people, of course.
 And failing to install a patch was how the hackers were able to do just that.

 Will there be more indictments?
 Or will Mr. Ying be the only senior Equifax executive in trouble?
 Will Mr. Smith or any other Equifax executives, both past and present, appear in front of the Senate or the House of Representatives?
 And after all of this, can anyone trust Equifax?
 Will Equifax survive?

 Be sure to get a copy of your Equifax credit report.
 And get it for both for consumer and business credit.
 Check it over carefully.
 Dispute Equifax credit report errors that you find.
 Do so with copies of your receipts and as clear a letter as possible outlining the issues.
 And as always, protect your personal information as well as you can.